kilatex/kilatex/README.md

 - PHP (Laravel)
 - Learning NodeJS

 :memo: The languaje which I learned to program was C++, it is cool isn't it?.
-I'm learning React.js, in a future I would like to learn React.js. :star2:
+I'm learning React.js, in a future I would like to learn Python. :star2:

 <br>